veslin23000303/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the standard Libraries.
+1.To predict the marks scored by students based on the number of hours they studied.

-2. Set variables for assigning dataset values.
+2. Describe the data used (e.g., hours studied and marks scored) and how it was collected.

-3. Import linear regression from sklearn.
+3.Use the formula 𝑌=𝛽0+𝛽1⋅𝑋 to train the model and calculate the regression coefficients.

-4. Assign the points for representing in the graph.
+4.Measure the model's performance using metrics like R-squared and Mean Squared Error (MSE).

-5. Predict the regression for marks by using the representation of the graph.
+5.Use the trained model to predict marks for new input values (e.g., predicting marks for 5 hours of study).

-6. Compare the graphs and hence we obtained the linear regression for the given datas.
+6.Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program:
 ```